mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 Nothing works better at repairing a sore body than a nap and that's what I did next.

-After dinner, plugged the workout into my bike computer but opted to spend time on the massage chair and do mobility instead.
+After dinner, plugged the workout into my bike computer but before jumping on the trainer, I thought it best to spend time on the massage chair and do a mobility session instead.
 Lots of tightness from my quads through to my lower back.

-I am skipping the ride and going to bed.
+This is a time to listen to my body, I am **skipping the ride** and going to bed.
 <!---->
 ## THURSDAY FEB 23 ☁️
 Sleep **3** | Fatigue **4** | Stress **3** | Soreness **4**